 Indian Health Service American Indian/Alaska Native Suicide Prevention Website

-This Indian Health Service website provides AI/AN communities with culturally appropriate information about best and promising practices, training opportunities, tools for adapting mainstream programs to tribal needs, ongoing activities, potential partnerships, and other information on suicide prevention and intervention.
+This website provides AI/AN communities with culturally appropriate information about best and promising practices, training opportunities, tools for adapting mainstream programs to tribal needs, ongoing activities, potential partnerships, and other information on suicide prevention and intervention.

 American Indian/Alaska Native National Suicide Prevention Strategic Plan (2011–2015) (PDF, 18 pages)

-This strategic plan from the Indian Health Service provides a comprehensive and integrated approach to reducing the loss and suffering that result from suicidal behaviors among the AI/AN population.
+This strategic plan provides a comprehensive and integrated approach to reducing the loss and suffering that result from suicidal behaviors among the AI/AN population.

 Adolescent Suicide Prevention Program Manual: A Public Health Model for Native American Communities (PDF, 57 pages)

-The Adolescent Suicide Prevention Program significantly lowered youth suicide rates in a Native community in the Southwest United States.
-This manual from the SPRC outlines methods for community involvement, culturally framed public health approaches, outreach efforts, behavioral health programs, program evaluation, and sustainability.
+This manual outlines methods for community involvement, culturally framed public health approaches, outreach efforts, behavioral health programs, program evaluation, and sustainability.

 To Live To See the Great Day That Dawns: Preventing Suicide by American Indian and Alaska Native Youth and Young Adults (PDF, 184 pages)

-This guide from the SPRC supports AI/AN communities in developing effective, culturally appropriate, and comprehensive suicide prevention planning and postvention responses for youth and young adults.
+This guide supports AI/AN communities in developing effective, culturally appropriate, and comprehensive suicide prevention planning and postvention responses for youth and young adults.

 Ensuring the Seventh Generation: A Youth Suicide Prevention Toolkit for Tribal Child Welfare Programs (PDF, 50 pages)

-This toolkit from the National Indian Child Welfare Association is for tribal child welfare workers and care providers.
+This toolkit is for tribal child welfare workers and care providers.
 It discusses risk factors, warning signs, and prevention and intervention strategies that can be applied in child welfare agencies as well as mobilization of support networks for children.

-This Department of Defense website provides information on recognizing symptoms of those at risk for suicide, links to suicide prevention in each branch of the military, and a list of organizations that can provide information and assistance.
+This website provides information on recognizing symptoms of those at risk for suicide, links to suicide prevention in each branch of the military, and a list of organizations that can provide information and assistance.